The Court looked into whether reservations for SCs and STs should extend to promotions, by assessing its 2006 Nagaraj judgement.

 A Division Bench of the Supreme Court, comprising of Justices Kurian Joseph and R. Banumathi, heard the appeal and decided to refer the case to a Constitution Bench on 14th November 2017.
 Various other matters were tagged to the appeal.

-The Division Bench called on the Constitution Bench to revisit the Nagaraj judgement.
-In the Nagaraj judgment, the Court failed to refer to the earlier EV Chinnaiah case.
+The Division Bench called on the Constitution Bench to revisit Nagaraj.
+It observed that the Bench in Nagaraj had failed to refer to the earlier EV Chinnaiah case.

-Furthermore, the Court evaluated whether the Nagaraj judgement violates the Indra Sawhney ruling.
-Does the Nagaraj judgement fail to recognize SC/STs inherent underprivilege, by requiring the State to reassess the backwardness of SC/STs, thereby violating Indra Sawhney?
+Furthermore, the Constitution Bench was tasked with evaluating whether Nagaraj violates Indra Sawhney.
+The question was whether Nagaraj failed to recognize SC/STs inherent underprivilege, by requiring the State to reassess the backwardness of SC/STs, and thereby violated Indra Sawhney?

 On 26th September, the Court delivered its verdict.
 It did not call for a review of Nagaraj.
 Further, it struck down the demonstration of backwardness provision from Nagaraj.
 However, while doing so, it introduced the creamy layer exclusion principle, thus requiring that the State does not extend reservations in promotion to SC/ST individuals who belong to the creamy layer of the said SC/ST.